mdkamran-stack/Devops_interview-question-asked_2025/kubernetes_int_prep.md

 ## ques 4 : how did you check Health of conatiner configuration in k8s.

 I check container health in Kubernetes using liveness, readiness, and startup probes defined in the Pod spec and verify their status with kubectl describe pod and logs.

-### How it works
-.
-LivenessProbe -> if /health fails repetadely, pod is restarting.
-. readinessProbe -> if /ready  fails, pod stays running but is removed the service load balancer.
+Liveness probe checks whether the application inside a container is still running.
+If it fails, Kubernetes restarts the container automatically.
+Readiness probe checks if the application is ready to accept traffic.
+If it fails, the pod is removed from the service endpoints but the container is not restarted.
 .
 Startup Probe -> (Optional) Prevents liveness from killing slow-starting apps.

 ## Difference between secrets vs configmap.